Silvia Vidal: Climbing style and philosophy

 Vidal is widely-known within the climbing community for soloing hard aid routes in remote and difficult-to-reach regions of the world.
-Vidal favors an independent, labor-intensive approach to expeditions, doing much of the research, preparation and gear hauling herself.
-Vidal says "to plan a big wall expedition in remote places requires complex logistics.
+Vidal favors an independent, labor-intensive approach to expeditions, doing much of the research, preparation, and gear-hauling herself.
+Vidal says: "to plan a big wall expedition in remote places requires complex logistics.
 First, you have to inform yourself as much as possible about the place you are going, because most of the ascents I have done are in places with unclimbed walls, without any information.
 To prepare the logistics of the equipment and decide what you should take is a handicap."

 On solo expeditions, Vidal avoids bringing any means of communication with the outside world, including radio, phone or any internet connection.
 In remote areas, Vidal sometimes explores without maps or GPS and has to navigate the approach "by intuition".
 Vidal is a proponent of an arduous, personal style of exploration that often includes hauling all of her own gear in extremely remote and challenging conditions.
 For example, in 2017, the climber spent 53 total days alone in the Alaskan Arrigetch range, 36 of which were spent hauling equipment and food, and 17 days of climbing.
-PlanetMountain wrote that "in many respects the actual climbing was the least demanding part of the entire trip.
+PlanetMountain wrote that "in many respects, the actual climbing was the least demanding part of the entire trip.
 A staggering 36 days, for instance, were spent hauling the 150 kilos of food and gear needed for the 53 days she spent alone in the remote Alaskan valley."
 Vidal notes that "normally numbers are what counts: what have you done, how many meters, what grade--That's relevant and important, too, but from my view it is equally important to see how things were done.
 To go in that style is a way of saying 'I am really alone.'
 If I go alone, I am alone."
 Although Vidal prefers this style, she does not believe that other climbing styles are less laudable, simply that this is the path she has chosen.

-Vidal has been a proponent for treating male and female climbers equally in terms of evaluating their accomplishments, believing that men and women are both capable of feats of equal magnitude in mountaineering, climbing and exploring.
+Vidal has been a proponent of treating male and female climbers equally in terms of evaluating their accomplishments, believing that men and women are both capable of feats of equal magnitude in mountaineering, climbing, and exploring.
 "If someone congratulates me as the first woman to open a new route on Shipton Spire by herself, that person is underrating my accomplishment," she wrote.